-GUM (Gabriel)> What everyone wants … peace of mind … but you are saying from a professional point of view?
+GUM (Gabriel)> It’s everyone’s wish … peace of mind … But do you mean from a professional point of view?

 ME > Yes, anything ..

 GUM (Gabriel)> Yes, the most important thing is to be happy.
-Happiness influences, also in a professional point of view, happiness must be present to be able to plan well, along with harmony and balance.
-In our studio, we have a lab, which is a kind of studio within the studio, where we welcome young designers who want to experience Gum Design.
-The Lab for us is very important, a constant stimulus that keeps us close to young people and gives the studio an increasingly dynamic aspect, always changing, in fact, the only ones who are there are me and Laura.
-We keep college courses at the lab too, but also in other schools, and all of these make very interesting meetings.
+Happiness can also influence you from a professional point of view.
+Happiness is an aspect that must be present to be able to plan well, to be harmonious and balanced.
+In our studio, we have a lab, it’s a kind of studio within a studio, where we welcome young designers who want to experience Gum Design.
+The Lab is very important for us, a constant stimulus that keeps us close to young people and gives the studio an increasingly dynamic aspect, always changing, in fact, the only ones who stay the same are Laura and I. In addition to the Lab we do university courses at the IED and other schools, all of these make very interesting meeting moments.

 ME > How long do young designers stay for who are interested in having an experience in your Lab?

-GUM (Gabriel)> 3 to 6 months usually, in some cases, even more but with a different ratio.
-3-6 months is the minimum time to be able to understand, learn, and develop our design process, which is not as fast and simple to acquire.
-The first month is usually a month of study, after the second and third month you start to work and they then assimilate our creative process.
-Then they will either make their own or not in their future, but it’s still an experience.
-Some are established and have already started their path, others who were with us have started working together and this also gives us a sense of satisfaction, because we see that they are motivated to move forward and grow.
+GUM (Gabriel)> 3 to 6 months usually, but in some cases they stay longer with a different relationship.
+3 to 6 months is the minimum time to be able to understand, learn, and develop our design process, which is not so easy and quick to learn.
+The first month is a month of study, then the second and third month they start working and assimilate our creative process which will then become either their future or not, but it’s still an experience.
+Some are established and have already started their path, others who were with us have started working together and this also gives us a sense of satisfaction, because we see that they have passed through our Lab, they are not lost but they are motivated to move forward and grow.

-ME > Do you have any tips for a young designer emerging who wants to start their own business?
+ME > Do you have any advice for young emerging designers who want to start their own business?